heinerlohmann/snowzonia/README.md

 If you want to tell Tizonia what exactly it should play you will need a sophisticated speech-to-text engine.
 By default Snowzonia will try to use [Google Speech](https://cloud.google.com/speech-to-text/), but you will need your own credentials.

+When you play music with your Pi you maybe use a HifiBerry, USB-soundcard or a similar product, because the onboard sound of the Pi is not that great. (although it is sufficient for some users)
+If that is the case, you should consider using PulseAudio to handle to different external sound cards (mic and soundcard).
+You will need it anyways for Tizonia.

 ### Installing
 coming soon